a920604a/data-engineering-zoomcamp-2025/01-docker-terraform/homework.md

 ## Question 6.
 Largest tip

-For the passengers picked up in Ocrober 2019 in the zone name "East Harlem North" which was the drop off zone that had the largest tip?
+For the passengers picked up in October 2019 in the zone named "East Harlem North" which was the drop off zone that had the largest tip?

 Note: it's `tip` , not `trip`